csorianot/godmc_wiki/Imputed-genetic-data.md

 - Converted to best guess binary plink format without a probability threshold
 - All remaining SNPs combined into a single fileset (*i.e.* not a separate fileset for each chromosome)

+#### Fam file and Sample IDs

+**IMPORTANT:** Please ensure that the second column of the `.fam` file (individual IDs) contains unique sample IDs.
+These sample IDs should be the IDs that are used in the phenotype, covariate, methylation and structural variants data.
+The first column of the `.fam` file (family IDs) is not important for these analysis. e.g. They can just be the same as the second column.
+Please also ensure that the individual IDs don't contain any underscores.

+1A 1A  0  0  2 -9
+2A 2A  0  0  2 -9
+3A 3A  0  0  2 -9

+#### Bim file

+Please ensure that your alleles coded in column 5 and 6 are coded as A,C,T,G. To perform a meta-analysis across cohorts, alleles should be matching across cohorts.
+Please use full allele coding for INDELS and no I,R, D recoding.
+The pipeline changes the IDs of you (second column) so you don't need to worry about this.

+1 chr1:1068669:INDEL  0 1068669                GT    G
+1 chr1:1068832:INDEL  0 1068832 CGCCGCCTGCCTGCCCG    C
+1 chr1:1069474:INDEL  0 1069474         AAAAAAAAG    A
+1 chr1:1069475:INDEL  0 1069475          AAAAAAAG    A
+1 chr1:1081403:INDEL  0 1081403                GC    G
+1 chr1:1084475:INDEL  0 1084475                 A   AG

+#### Imputation quality
 We also require imputation quality scores for each SNP.
 Some instructions on how to get imputed data into the desired format are below.

     SNP MAF Info